tahonen/gluster-openshift/README.md

 List of storage hosts IP addresses.
 Must be in same order as nodes in storage_nodes
 #### storage_devices
 Devices that will be used as storage on storage hosts/nodes.
+#### storage_zones
+This is used as hack to label storage nodes with correct zone label.
+Must be in same order as nodes in storage_nodes var.

 # Installation